AlirezaKJ/Quake/readme.md

 Unzip And Run Quake.exe

+## Update V1.4
+### New Mode
+Live JS is our new mode for java script developers

+In Live JS you can see your code preview as you type and it instantly run

+### Tips
+For Some Reasons We Removed Home Page Tips And Tricks
 ## Update V1.3
 ### Top Bar
 Added a menu at the top of the screen in normal mode